Cooling Services in Monroe County

 Portable units are also a great alternative for those living in an area where a homeowner association has banned window units due to aesthetic concerns.
 Both portable and window A/C units are highly efficient ways to cool a room, some even come with Energy Star certifications.

-How can I increase the efficiency and lifespan of my A/C unit?
+How can I Increase the Efficiency & Lifespan of My A/C Unit?

 So you want to improve the efficiency of your HVAC system – no problem!
 First, it’s always a good idea to schedule a consultation with a professional.
 This way, you can have an expert evaluate your system to see what energy efficiency upgrades you may qualify for.
 Second, try installing an economizer.
 Not only are economizers affordable and easy to install, they’re incredibly energy-efficient.
 Economizers bring in cooler air from the outdoors rather than cooling warm air by using a compressor.

 There are several ways to keep your A/C unit in the best shape.
-A/C units are like cars; they need regular attention and maintenance to stay in good working order.
+They are like cars; they need regular attention and maintenance to stay in good working order.
 You can easily do some of this maintenance yourself.

 If you follow these tips for maintaining your unit, you will not only prolong the lifespan of your unit but also maintain its efficiency as well: